xingyingwang/smart_contracts/week-3-tutorial.md

 ### 1:

-Compute the following A and B below by hand, and write out the value in the stack at each step.
+Compute the following two prpblems below by hand, and write out the value in the stack at each step.

-Here is an example
-Example) 4 2 op_mul
+Here is an example for: 4 2 op_mul
 -------------------------
 | Step	| Stack |	Explanation |
 |-------|-------|---------------|